Explicit formulae and topological descriptions of action-minimizing sets of a full shift with an uncountable alphabet $[0,1]$: Introduction

-\end{enumerate} \end{theorem} Note that for generic $h\in\mathscr{H}$, $\mathrm{m}_h$ consists of a single point, and then the associated Mather set and Aubry set become a single fixed point, which leads to the typically periodic optimization in the class of $2$-locally constant potentials with the twist condition for the XY model (see Main Theorem~4 in \cite{KMS25}).
+\end{enumerate} \end{theorem} Note that for generic $h\in\mathscr{H}$, $\mathrm{m}_h$ consists of a single point, and then the associated Mather set and Aubry set become a single fixed point, which leads to the typically periodic optimization in the class of Lipschitz potentials depending only on the first two coordinates with the twist condition for the full shift with $[0,1]$ (see Main Theorem~4 in \cite{KMS25}).

-In the present paper, apart from typical properties of optimizing measures, our fundamental question is that: \begin{problem} What kind of orbit can exist in the action optimizing invariant sets such as $\mathscr{M}_\varphi$, $\Omega_\varphi$, and $N_\varphi$? \end{problem} For example, in the study of the Aubry-Mather theory for Euler-Lagrange flows, some kind of ``connecting orbits" such as homoclinic or heteroclinic orbits can exist in the Aubry set and the Ma\~{n}\'{e} set.
-Our first main result provides complete characterizations of the Mather set and the Aubry set of $\varphi \in \mathscr{H}$, which is an improvement of \cite{KMS25} and tells us that these action-minimizing invariant sets $ \mathcal{M}_{\varphi}$ and $\Omega_{\varphi}$ are much ``simple" if $\varphi \in \mathscr{H}$. \begin{maintheorem} Suppose that $\varphi(\underline{x})=h(x_0,x_1)$ with some $h\in \mathscr{H}$.
+{In the present paper, apart from typical properties of minimizing measures, we focus on explicit minimizing measures for each potential in $\mathscr{H}$ (or a larger functional space).} Actually we investigate all the possibilities of minimizing orbits for such potentials, and it enables us to obtain the ones of minimizing measures.
+Our first main result provides complete characterizations of the Mather set and the Aubry set of $\varphi \in \mathscr{H}$, which is an improvement of \cite{KMS25} and tells us that these action minimizing invariant sets $ \mathscr{M}_{\varphi}$ and $\Omega_{\varphi}$ are much simple. \begin{maintheorem} Suppose that $\varphi(\underline{x})=h(x_0,x_1)$ with some $h\in \mathscr{H}$.
 Then